hazeluwuz/Flair-BnB/README.md

 # FlairBnB (AirBnB Clone)
 FlairBnB is a simple clone of [AirBnB](https://www.airbnb.com/).
 The site its current state, is used to browse/create listings, and create/browse reviews for listings.

+### Note: Flairbnb's website has been flagged as "suspicious" by Google, this is a false positive, the site is strictly a clone of Airbnb and does not attempt to phish users.

 # Site Information
 - [Api Documentation](https://github.com/hazeluwuz/Flair-BnB/wiki/API-Documentation)
 - [App Features](https://github.com/hazeluwuz/Flair-BnB/wiki/App-Features)